Did you know that how you structure your business now could have long-lasting legal & tax benefits or disadvantages?

 Each structure comes with its own legal & tax consequences and benefits so you will want to choose the one that fits your business best.
 Talking to a professional about your specific situation will give you a full picture of your possibilities.
 They can let you know of options that you wouldn't otherwise consider (legally LLC, but taxed as an S-corp).

 The important thing is to be educated and know your options, don't just go for a sole proprietor because it is the easiest.

 The benefit of this structure is that it is the simplest and easiest.
 The disadvantage of this structure is that you and your business are the same entity, which opens you up to personal liability.
 If your business is sued or you have business debt, your personal assets (home, car, bank accounts) could be on the line.
-This is why I never recommend this structure.
+This is why I never recommend this structure for interior designers.